nc/geocoder/README.markdown

 == Copyright

-Copyright (c) 2010 Namit Chadha.
+Copyright (c) 2010 AppSpark.
 See LICENSE for details.